-Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States, states the U.S. Centers for Disease Control and Prevention.
+Heart disease remains the leading cause of death for men, women, and people of most racial and ethnic groups in the United States, states the U.S. Centers for Disease Control and Prevention.

 Overall, cardiovascular disease encompasses coronary heart disease (narrowing of the arteries), heart failure, stroke and high blood pressure.